-So now we’ve got the Dad joke out the way (and it really is my Dad’s joke), it’s once again time for my food linky – Tasty Tuesdays!
+So now we’ve got the Dad joke out the way (and it really is my Dad’s joke), it’s once again time to let a simple but delicious recipe shine!

-This week’s recipe stars one of my all time favourite cheese – yup you’ve guessed it!
-Halloumi.
+This one stars one of my all time favourite if not the only squeaky cheese I know: Halloumi.

 Being of Greek Cypriot heritage, halloumi has been a staple part of my diet from a young age, it has a completely unique taste like no other cheese and I love the juxtaposition of the slightly gooey centre against the golden brown crust when grilled.

 As a child it wasn’t readily available at supermarkets, my brother and I would enjoy it at our parents’ restaurants or get it from a wholesalers.
 How times have changed, now it’s in every supermarket and grocers too.

 I try to eat as much vegetarian food as possible, saving meat for special occasions which is better for my own health and the environment too.

 I don’t eat wheat a lot but I like to make an exception for rye bread, it’s low GI and this is a a tasty, filling summery lunch.